Documentation Index

 - Card enrollment MUST use a PCI-compliant proxy (VGS) that tokenizes card data before it reaches Nevermined infrastructure

-- Only Stripe-issued tokens (Customer IDs, PaymentMethod IDs) are stored by the facilitator
+- Only PSP-issued tokens (Customer IDs, PaymentMethod IDs) are stored by the facilitator

 - The facilitator MUST maintain PCI DSS compliance for the handling of any cardholder data references